Royal Ruby - Antique and Vintage Cameras

 Attributes:

 Reversible back with spring mounted focusing screen.
 Thornton-Pickard brilliant view-finder, serial no. 2506.
-Plumb level.
+Plumb bob.
 Turntable in base.

 Movements: